Book an Appointment at Kelowna - Harvey Avenue

 Proudly serving the Okanagan, Kootenay and Lower Mainland Communities!

 All of our counsellors offer virtual and phone counselling services.
-You are welcome to find your preferred counsellor in any of our seven locations and book an online or phone appointment.
+You are welcome to find your preferred counsellor in any of our 9 locations and book an online or phone appointment.

 Free Consultation